tucfa/hyde/_drafts/financials-as-of-2017.md

 ---
 layout: post
-title: "Tyndale’s 2017 Public Financial Information"
+title: "Public Financial Information, 2015–2018"
-date: 15 April 2018
+date: 18 April 2018
 ---

 As noted [previously](http://tucfa.ca/2015/12/10/public-financials-update/), Tyndale University College & Seminary and the Tyndale Foundation are required to file information returns with the the Canada Revenue Agency every year.
-Below are the Updated numbers as of April 30, 2017 (this post will be updated once the 2018 information is available).
-Collected data for 2012–2015 is available [here](http://tucfa.ca/2015/12/10/public-financials-update/).
+Below are the numbers as of April 30, 2017 (this post will be updated once the 2018 information is available).
+Collected data for 2011–2014 is available [here](http://tucfa.ca/2015/11/12/public-financials/).
 This information is publicly accessible on the [CRA website for charities and giving][CRA].

-One trend that may be worth watching for Tyndale University College & Seminary is that while both "Total revenue" and "Management and administration" expenses are trending up, "Total compensation" is trending down.
+One trend that may be worth watching for Tyndale University College & Seminary is that while "Total revenue" and also "Management and administration" expenses are trending up, "Total compensation" is trending down.

-Since almost all donations to Tyndale go through the Tyndale Foundation, it is worth noting that the Foundation's "Total revenue" is down 41% from 2015.
+Since almost all donations to Tyndale go through the Tyndale Foundation, it is also worth noting that the Foundation's "Total revenue" is down 41% from 2015.

 [CRA]: http://www.cra-arc.gc.ca/chrts-gvng/